OpenDSA/OpenDSA/RST/en/Blockchain/Chapter1.rst

 .. avembed:: AV/Blockchain/BlockchainNonceExample.html ss
    :long_name: Blockchain Nonce Example

-This is a simulation of a blockchain step-by-step with the inclusion of the nonce
+Below is a slideshow demonstrating these importance of each of these concepts as a blockchain would grow.

 .. inlineav:: llistBlockchain ss
    :long_name: Blockchain Slideshow 1